annuhpark/MET-seum/README.md

 # MET-seum

-Front-end application for aesthetes that want to browse & archive famous artworks from the Metropolitan Museum of Art.
+Web application for aesthetes that want to browse & archive famous artworks from the Metropolitan Museum of Art.

 ## Technologies Used